Nuclear Power in Japan

 Dec 2013 Feb 2020 Dec 2021 Dec 2021 UR

-Work on safety measures to be completed in November 2023.
-Scheduled to resume power generation in May 2024.
+Work on safety measures is ongoing.
+Power generation scheduled to resume in September 2024.

 Sendai 1 OP